ramdershan/simple_stock_price/README.md

 ### Local Machine

-The app can be run locally in a virtual environment (i.e. conda) with the packages in the *requirments.txt* file installed and the following command:
+The app can be run locally in a virtual environment (i.e. conda) with the following packages installed using *pip*:

+-streamlit = 1.18.1
+-yfinance = 0.2.12

+Once the above packages are successfully installed, the app can be run with the following command in terminal:

 ```bash
 streamlit run simple_stock_streamlit.py